Adam-Langley/efcore-temporal-query/README.md

 ## 2. DbContext Initialization

-Use the `EnableTemporalTableQueries()` extension to replace the necessary EF pipeline services responsible for generating the SQL syntax at runtime.
+Use the `x.EnableTemporalTableQueries()` extension to replace the necessary EF pipeline services responsible for generating the SQL syntax at runtime.

 ```csharp
 using Microsoft.EntityFrameworkCore;